Brain Aneurysm: Cause of Death of Influencer and Bodybuilder Jo Lindner

 In addition, previous health complications affecting blood flow are also linked to the generation of aneurysms.
 Namely: cerebral arteriovenous malformation and narrowing of the aorta.

 On the other hand, family history is a risk factor.
 In particular, first-degree family history.
-Regarding Jo Lindner’s case, her partner clarified that the influencer‘s aunt passed away four years ago from a similar cause.
+Regarding Jo Lindner’s case, his partner clarified that the influencer‘s aunt passed away four years ago from a similar cause.

 However, no other antecedents related to possible risk factors in the bodybuilder are known.
 However, in the past, he had surgery for gynecomastia, a disease that causes enlarged breast tissue.
 A study in the publication Anales del Sistema Sanitario de Navarra suggests that this anomaly produces a deformity of an aesthetic nature, with psychological alterations.